expressots/expresso-site-doc/docs/overview/application.md

      }
 ```

-### Hooks execution order
+### Hooks Execution Order

 ![Application Lifecycle Hooks](./img/app-life-cycle.png)

-## Application scripts
+## Application Scripts

-Please see below all the available scripts that you can use to run, build and test your application.
+Below are the scripts used to run, build and test your application.
-The command column shows NPM as the package manager, but you can use Yarn or any other package manager of your choice.
+The command column shows NPM as the package manager, but you can use your package manager of choice.

 | Script     | Description                                    | Command            |
 | ---------- | ---------------------------------------------- | ------------------ |